 Lake Placid boasts a strong tradition of winter sports (two Winter Olympics, no big deal) and has, for generations, brought families and friends together over a shared love of outdoor winter adventure.
 Most are familiar with Lake Placid’s epic ski jumps towering in the sky and the majestic Whiteface Mountain for its dowhill skiing.
 Below is a list of other outdoor adventure opportunities that abound in Lake Placid.
 These activities are affordable, and even free if you have the gear.

 In the warmer months the Adirondacks become a paradise for hikers of all levels.
-We have the 46 High Peaks and many less challenging and equally scenic hikes in Lake Placid.
+We have the 46 High Peaks and many less challenging but equally scenic hikes in Lake Placid.
 Well, hiking doesn’t have to stop when the warmer seasons end.
 Snowshoeing is hiking but with the right shoes.
 Wearing snowshoes helps keep you on top of the snow, and they are fairly easy to adjust to.
 Most hikes are do-able with snowshoes and the right gear.
 Check out Cascade X-C Center for affordable rentals.

 Right on Mirror Lake just off of Main Street is a converted 30 foot ski jump trestle situated to send toboggans down an ice-covered slide and out across the frozen surface of the lake.
 Depending on weather conditions — and your skill as a master tobogganer — sleds can travel over 1,000 feet once they reach the ice.
 This is the ultimate experience in sledding.
 All you need is warm clothing and a sense of adventure.